DINESHKONALA/PYTHON/README.md

 - ✅ Working with Libraries (e.g., `math`, `datetime`, `random`)
 - ✅ Mini Projects to practice

+### ✅ Core Python
+- Variables, Data Types, and Operators
+- Control Flow (if, while, for)
+- Functions and Modules
+- Object-Oriented Programming (OOP)
+- Exception Handling
+- File Handling

+### 📊 Data Science with Python
+- Introduction to NumPy and Pandas
+- Data Visualization using Matplotlib and Seaborn
+- Data Cleaning and Analysis
+- Basic Statistics and Linear Regression
+- Real-world datasets and mini projects

+### 🛢️ MySQL Integration
+- Installing and using `mysql-connector-python`
+- Connecting Python to a MySQL Database
+- Creating, Reading, Updating, and Deleting (CRUD) data
+- Using SQL queries inside Python
+- Real-time examples (e.g., student data management)

 ---

 ## 📂 Folder Structure